20 Must-See Non-Traditional Wedding Guest Book Alternatives

-Ask your guests to write a message of well wishes or perhaps some words of wisdom for the years to come at your wedding, and place the message card, paper or even stone into a personalized container that suits your wedding style.
+Ask your guests to write a message of good wishes or perhaps some words of wisdom for the years to come at your wedding, and place the message card, paper, or even stone into a personalized container that suits your wedding style.
 This guestbook allows your guests a lot of freedom and creativity with what they want to say.

 8. Guest Quilt